srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 sudo apt install frama-c
 ```
-If this is not workig for your distribution, you can install it via this script:
+If this is not working for your distribution, you can install it via this script:
 ```
 ./0-install-frama-c.sh
 ```